ghiscoding/slickgrid-react/docs/grid-functionalities/row-selection.md

 For a single row selection, you need to have `enableCellNavigation: true`, `enableRowSelection: true` and `multiSelect: false` and as described earlier, subscribe to `onSelectedRowsChanged` (for that you need to bind to `(gridChanged)`).
 There are 2 ways to choose for the implementation of a row selection, option **1.** is the most common option and is the recommend way of doing it.

 ### 1. with Delegate (preferred way)
 You can also do it through a `delegate` since all SlickGrid events are exposed as `delegate`.
-For more info see [Wiki - OnEvents - `3. delegate`](/ghiscoding/slickgrid-react/wiki/Grid-&-DataView-Events)
+For more info see [Docs - OnEvents - `3. delegate`](../events/grid-dataview-events.md)

 #### Component
 ```tsx